-Sign up for our next one on Mother's Day!
+Sign up for our next one on Father's Day!

 The service is actually a parent commitment service.
 This is a promise of parents to offer their child (usually in infancy) to the Lord and to dedicate themselves to raise their child for the glory of God.